YHKok/tp/docs/UserGuide.md

 ### View detail of an entry: `view`

-View the detail of the specified person from the address book.
+View the detail of the specified person from EduConnect.

 Format: `view INDEX`